 Tooth coloured fillings can be used in both the front of the mouth as well as in your back teeth.
 These materials come in a variety of shades so that they will match the colour of your own teeth.
 Some of these composite materials have been specifically designed to actually withstand the incredible forces you can exert when chewing on your back teeth.

 In order to bond a white filling composite to your tooth it is first necessary to remove the decay, prepare the tooth and then to condition the enamel and dentine.
 Once conditioned, a thin resin is applied which bonds to the etched surface.
 The bonding strength of these white fillings is incredibly strong.

 With skilled creativity, composites can be used to realistically mimic the colour details and transparency of your tooth, and polished to a beautiful shine.
 White tooth bonding techniques are quite common, Nevertheless only a very few dentists have the artistic inclination needed.

-1- Since they bond to the tooth, composite fillings restore most of the original strength of the tooth.
-Silver fillings weaken the teeth, making them more susceptible to breaking.
+1- Tooth coloured white filling bonds to the tooth, and restore most of the original strength of the tooth with composite material.
+But silver fillings weaken the teeth, making them more susceptible to breaking.

 2- Composite fillings restore the natural appearance of the tooth.

 3- Teeth restored with white fillings are less likely to develop hypersensitivity to hot and cold than teeth restored with amalgam, if correct techniques are used.

 4- Composites fillings are mercury-free.
 Mercury in the fillings is viewed by some as being toxic.